Skip to main content

 Bench Book - 5.3.4 Judicial Immunity

 Judges have absolute immunity from liability as long as they are performing a judicial act and there is not a clear absence of all jurisdiction.
 Stump v.
 Sparkman, 435 U.S. 349 (1978).
 A judge is not deprived of absolute immunity from liability for damages because an action he or she took was in error, illegal, or even done maliciously.
 Mireles v.
 Waco, 502 U.S. 9 (1991).
-Judicial immunity offers protection from suits for money damages, but it will not necessarily bar prospective injunctive relief.
+Judicial immunity offers protection from suits for monetary damages, but it will not necessarily bar prospective injunctive relief.
 Pulliam v.
 Allen, 466 U.S. 522 (1984).

 Judicial immunity is not limited to judges; it can extend to others who perform functions “intimately related to” or that are “an integral part of” the judicial process.
 Ashbrook v.
 Hoffman, 617 F.2d 474 (7th Cir.
 1980).
 For example, a hearing officer holding ICAOS preliminary violation hearings was deemed to have absolute judicial immunity to the extent that she was performing a function previously assigned to judges.
 Brock v.
 Wash.
 Dep’t of Corr., No. C08-5167RBL, 2009 WL 3429096, at *1, *9 (W.D.
 Wash.
 Oct.
 20, 2009).